ShivamSV1/pixel_Deventure/README.md

 # pixel_Deventure
-This is a simple 2D game built with Flutter and Flame.
+This is a simple 2D game created from scratch, utilizing the power of Flutter's UI framework and Flame's game engine.